 7. Introverts Are Great Problem Solvers

 When faced with a problem, introverts persist until they get a solution.
 After all, the ability to solve problems is a bonus trait for any entrepreneur.
 Albert Einstein stated that his ability to stay with a problem longer is what made him seem smart.
 If you can solve problems in your business, employees will always remain productive.

 A Leadership Role

-It is not a must for you to be the loudest and highly social person to make a good leader.
+It is not a must for you to be the loudest and most highly social person to make a good leader.

 You do not need to be the center of attention in every talk for your leadership skills to be noticed.
 Your silence is the key.
 As an introvert, your ability to think before you act can be the strength that lands you in a leadership role.

 Introverts are as good as an extrovert, if not better.
 Your personal strengths are the key to making a great leader.